jdepew88/install_traefik_compose/README.md

 The script will then prompt you for your **host ip address**.
 Please enter like this: 10.10.0.100 (without http://) Your host IP address is actually only in one place in the dynamic config file (config.yml) wherein it points to sample Plex container at HOST_IP_ADDRESS:32400

+The script will then prompt you for your **email address**.
+Please enter like this: youremail@example.com This is the email address associated with your Cloudflare account.

 ### 3. Configure Environment Variables (update /opt/appdata/traefik/.env)

 cd into the traefik directory the script just made.
 Then use nano to edit the .env (if you ls files, use ls -a to see .env - hidden file)